 The program is started by typing norhin input-file.
 The output file is norhin.out.
-For more details, see program HYPINV. indexHYPINV nor2nor2 -format 2 -file input-file [-aga xyz] [-ope abc]
+For more details, see program HYPINV. indexHYPINV

 NOR2NOR2 Converts NORDIC phase readings to and from old style to new style introduced in 2021.
 The program is started by typing nor2nor2 or by typing